thruston/python-tabulate/README.md

     tt.parse_lines(lines_thing, splitter=re.compile('\\s\\s+'), splits=0)

-As shown, `parse_limes` takes two optional arguments:  a regex for splitting and a maximum number of splits to make, where 0 means "as many as there are".
+As shown, `parse_lines` takes two optional arguments:  a regex for splitting and a maximum number of splits to make, where 0 means "as many as there are".

 You could also add lines one at a time using the Table.append() method.
 So the example